 - 1 cup dairy free chocolate chips

-- In a separate bowl, blend flours, cream of tartar, baking soda and salt.
+- In a separate bowl, add the flours, cream of tartar, baking soda and salt.
+Stir until combined.

 - Shape the dough into balls slightly smaller than a golf ball.
 Pour the sugar and cinnamon together in a bowl.

-- Roll balls of dough in cinnamon sugar mixture until well-coated.
-Place on ungreased cookie sheet approximately 2 inches apart.
+- Roll cookie dough balls in cinnamon sugar until well-coated.
+Place on cookie sheet approximately 2 inches apart.

 - Pour chocolate chips into a microwave-safe bowl.
-Add the 2 tablespoons of soy milk and stir to ensure each chip is coated.
-Microwave the chocolate in 15 second increments, stirring in between until the chocolate chips are melted.
-You could add another tablespoon of soy milk if you’d like it to be a little more spreadable.
+Add the coconut oil.
+Microwave the chocolate in 30 second increments, stirring in between until the chocolate chips are melted.

 - Use a spoon to spread melted chocolate over half of the top of each cookie.
 I like a nice, thick layer of chocolate.
 Then set aside to allow the chocolate to firm up.
 If you’d like to hasten this process, you could put them on a tray and store them in the fridge.